Kempf/GuidestarLaser/README.md

 The telescope is used for **laser-tracking satellites** and **space debris**, but its accuracy is limited by the **atmospheric distortions**.
 A laser guide star (produced by a **guide star laser**, which excites the sodium layer in the atmosphere) can be used to correct the atmospheric distortions using **adaptive optics** on the telescope.
 Two such guide star lasers (GSLs) are currently being made for the telescope.

+The key components of the mounting are the mechanical interface (the support frame and actual physical mounting technique, including vibration limiting techniques), the environmental considerations such as air quality and humidity limitations, the electrical and communication limitations involved with mounting the lasers and connecting them to the control system, due to limitations in the available connections within the dome, and the logistic concerns, due to the difficulty of mounting a large laser into the dome, which is a confined space.

+Our final project goal is a preliminary design of the mounting, including a document detailing the full requirements and specifications with the highest level of precision available with the information avaiable for the most likely configurations, and CAD models supporting this information.

+The team works on this weekly on Fridays 9-5 in a shared space, enabling strong communication within the team, as well as ease of communications with our client and stakeholders.
+Additional work is completed externally, including meetings for feedback reviews and individual work.

 ![project diagram](http://i.imgur.com/0ppTVj8.png)

 ## Team